The AP story begins with the San Francisco Gay Men's Chorus and ends with

 Too Queer, Too Acoustic, Too Weird

-Our ties to the organized gay performing arts drew industry attention, but we did not fit the market.
+Our ties to the organized gay performing arts drew industry attention,

 Jeremy Rexford, Dave Moseley join